o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 * **Click** the name of the entity or prefab instance in Entity Outliner to edit it.
 * Press **F2** to edit the name.
-* In Entity Outliner, **Right-Click** on the entity or prefab instance and choose **Rename** from the context menu.
+* In Entity Outliner, **right-click** on the entity or prefab instance and choose **Rename** from the context menu.
 * In Entity Inspector, edit the name field.

 ![Renaming a prefab.](/images/learning-guide/tutorials/entities-and-prefabs/rename-prefab.png)

 {{< note >}}
 Entities and prefab instances aren't required to have unique names.
 When you instantiate a prefab, or duplicate an entity or a prefab instance, the name of the instance or duplicate is the same as the source.
-Each entity and prefab instance has a unique Entity ID that is used by O3DE to identify specific entities and prefab instances.
+Each entity and prefab instance has a unique Entity ID that is used by O3DE to identify them.
 You can view an entity or prefab instance Entity ID in **Entity Inspector**.
 {{< /note >}}

 ## Saving entities and prefabs

 To save an entity, you must save the level that contains the entity (choose **Save** from the file menu or press **CTRL+S**).
 Alternatively, you can [create a prefab](#creating-entities-and-prefabs) from the entity.

-To save a prefab, in Entity Outliner or in the viewport, **Right-Click** on the prefab instance and choose **Save Prefab to file** from the context menu.
+To save a prefab, in Entity Outliner or in the viewport, **right-click** on the prefab instance and choose **Save Prefab to file** from the context menu.

 ![Saving a prefab.](/images/learning-guide/tutorials/entities-and-prefabs/save-prefab.png)